UMP 97x40 [M8+M10] GW F300 Lina / N38 - search holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Handle with Care: Neodymium Magnets
+We Recommend Caution with Neodymium Magnets

 Neodymium magnets are not toys.
-Be cautious and make sure no child plays with them.
+Do not allow children to play with them.
 Small magnets can pose a serious choking hazard.
-If multiple magnets are swallowed, they can attract to each other through the intestinal walls, causing significant injuries, and even death.
+If multiple magnets are swallowed, they can attract to each other through the intestinal walls, causing severe injuries, and even death.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-In order for you to know how strong neodymium magnets are and why they are so dangerous, see the article - Dangerous very powerful neodymium magnets.
+In order to show why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.